NBC North Dakota

 NBC North Dakota is a network of four television stations that serve most of central and western North Dakota, along with parts of South Dakota and Montana.
 All four stations are dual NBC/Fox affiliates, and the flagship station is KFYR-TV in Bismarck.
-All four are owned by Gray Television.
+All four are owned by Gray Media.
 Sister station KVLY-TV in Fargo/Grand Forks is also considered a member of the network covering eastern North Dakota and northwestern Minnesota, but originates its own programming and newscasts.
 Fox programming is also not shown on KVLY-TV.
 KVLY's sister station CBS affiliate KXJB-LD is not available outside of the KVLY viewing area.
+In 2023 as part of a rebranding, all four stations rebranded under their respective call letters.